 Antique Restoration Education and Training Program Overviews

 Formal education and training in antique restoration is rare; however, there are various ways to become trained in the technical aspects of antique restoration.
-The most relevant training programs associated with antique restoration are woodworking and furniture restoration.
+The most relevant training programs associated with antique restoration are woodworking, carpentry and furniture restoration.
 Studying furniture restoration and finishing may open a career path in antique restoration.

 - Wood finishing techniques

 - Spot repair

 Career Options and Information

 Antique restorers often have other occupations and lend extra time to restoring antiques.
 For example, woodworkers may restore and conserve antique wood cabinets or chairs, auto mechanics may restore antique cars and fine artists may work to conserve vintage paintings.
 Possible careers and occupations in antique restoration include:

 - Antique restoration specialist